 What Are You REALLY Digesting?November 15, 2017

 There is no denying the connection between state of mind and digestion.
 Think of a time you felt scared or anxious.
-Oftentimes this results in feeling like there is pit in your stomach, or you have to make frequent trips to the bathroom. .
+Oftentimes this results in feeling like there is pit in your stomach, or you have to make frequent trips to the bathroom.
 Studies show that between 50 and 90 percent of people who seek treatment for IBS (irritable bowel syndrome) also suffer from anxiety and depression.
 The colon is partially controlled by the nervous system, which is also responsible for the stress response.
 Therefore, if you are having physical digestive issues, it is very likely that it is the result of not being able to digest something mentally or emotionally in your life.
 If we are busy digesting toxic information and negative emotions, then this disrupts our ability to digest actual food and it just sits there.
+The good news, however, is that there are many delicious foods that can naturally reduce stress and anxiety, such as avocados, salmon, and even chocolate!
+For the full list of anxiety-combatting foods and their benefits, check out this great article.
 Whether you suffer from digestive problems or not, I encourage you to spend today focusing on all of the things you’re digesting.
 Is it overwhelmingly positive?
 If not, what can you do about it?
 A few suggestions I have are:

 - Minimize your exposure to negative information by limiting consumption of news.
 You should still keep yourself informed about what is going on in the world, but try not to use a news outlet that is overly sensationalistic and leaves you feeling anxious.